sunjesse/sunjesse.github.io/_pages/about.md

 ---
 Hi there!
 I'm an (incoming) fourth-year undergraduate student at the University of Waterloo majoring in Computer Science and minoring in Combinatorics and Optimization.
 I'm currently an ML Engineer Intern building up recommendation systems at [BetterUp](https://betterup.com).
 I am also fortunate enough to be advised by [Yaoliang Yu](https://cs.uwaterloo.ca/~y328yu/) and [Bo Wang](https://wanglab.ml/).

 **Research Interests:** My research interests are quite broad as they cover high-dimensional statistics & probability theory, convex & non-convex optimization, and provable machine learning along with their applications in healthcare and social issues.
 In particular, I am keen on the analysis of these mathematical models to better understand the behaviour and limitations of these tools.
 By bridging the gap between these subjects, I hope to develop principled and robust algorithms for real world use cases (i.e. uncertainty quantification, distributional drift, etc.).
-Recently, I've been focused on first order optimization algorithms in entropic optimal transport over continuous distributions.

 I will be applying to Masters and PhD programs in Fall 2022!
 Please find my CV attached [here](https://sunjesse.github.io/cv.pdf) to learn more about me.

+I also enjoy long distance running, piano, weightlifting, and _outdoorsy_ activities!
+Feel free to connect with me :)

 Publications
 ============